iotaledger/iota-wiki/docs/learn/chrysalis/core-concepts/switch-to-UTXO.md

 This meant that it was necessary to identify conflicts quickly and precisely so we could reduce the amount of voting required to resolve these conflicts.

-### Reatachments

-Another problem with using an account balance model is reattachments.
-If somebody ever receives funds at an address already used to send tokens, anybody can just reattach the previous transaction and empty the address again, even if they do not control the private key.
-There have been many cases in DLTs where this was used as an “attack vector” when users didn’t follow the advice to use addresses only once.

 ## The UTXO Solution